 About this chapter

-๐ง This is a background chapter: At Activist Handbook, we focus on writing a practical guides for activists.
-Sometimes, theory is useful in explaining the emergence of the practices we write about in further chapters.
+๐ง This is a background chapter: At Activist Handbook, we focus on writing a practical guide for activists.
+Sometimes, the theory is useful in explaining the emergence of the practices we write about in further chapters.

 Want to take action now?
 Skip this chapter.
 We encourage you to explore our various other chapters, which can be found in the left sidebar.